chesterbeckett/chesterbeckett.github.io/_posts/2024-06-12-chickenPate.md

 tags: [kitchen, chicken, liver, pate, paté]     # TAG names should always be lowercase
 ---

-I got this recipe from a good freind.
+I got this recipe from a good friend.
 It's a simple recipe that can quite possibly change your views on paté forever.
 Great for Christmas time!

 # Ingredients